technohippy/angular-translate.dart/README.md

     'GREETING': 'How are you?'
   }
 });
-translates.loader = new StaticFileLoader(prefix:'/i18n/lang-', suffix:'.json');
+translations.loader = new StaticFileLoader(prefix:'/i18n/lang-', suffix:'.json');

 ngBootStrap(
   new Module()